fieryhenry/tbcms/README.md

     Example:

-    You can run a command like: `ssh -R myserver:80:localhost:80 serveo.net` You may need to setup ssh keys for the above to work (follow the given instructions) This makes your url: `https://myserver.serveo.net` and then you would replace the ponos url with `https://myserver.serveo.net/items/_`.
+    You can run a command like: `ssh -R myserver:80:localhost:5000 serveo.net` You can change the port 5000 to whatever port you want.
+    You may need to setup ssh keys for the above to work (follow the given instructions) This makes your url: `https://myserver.serveo.net` and then you would replace the ponos url with `https://myserver.serveo.net/items/_`.